Extension Forestry Team

 Amanda supports Extension Forestry programming and various field operations.
 Her work focuses on:

-• Assisting with practical forest management and project implementation.
+• Assisting with practical forest management and student mentoring.

 Contact Information